Dev-A-17/Traffic_Management_with_AI/README.md

     ```

 3. **Download the YOLO model files**:
+   Download the model files from the links provided in `DownloadableContent.txt`
    Place `carrotsAi.pt` and `yolov8s.pt` in the root directory of the project.

 ## Usage
 1. **Run the Flask application**: